aarongustafson/aaron-gustafson.com/source/_posts/2014-12-28-we-need-more-empathy.markdown

 in_reply_to: http://www.zeldman.com/2014/12/28/unexamined-privilege-is-the-real-source-of-cruelty-in-facebooks-your-year-in-review/
 ---

-For a while now I’ve been [beating the “empathy” drum](http://www.slideshare.net/AaronGustafson/designing-with-empathy-breaking-development-nashville-2013) ([notes](http://www.lukew.com/ff/entry.asp?1810)), trying to get folks in our industry to understand the importance of creating connections with the people for whom we build software, websites, etc. After all, we design and build tools to solve the needs of actual people, not some generic “user”.<!-- more --><sup><a href="#fn-1" id="ref-1">1</a></sup>
+For a while now I’ve been [beating the “empathy” drum](http://www.slideshare.net/AaronGustafson/designing-with-empathy-breaking-development-nashville-2013) ([notes](http://www.lukew.com/ff/entry.asp?1810)), trying to get folks in our industry to understand the importance of creating connections with the people for whom we build software, websites, etc. After all, we design and build tools to solve the needs of actual people, not some generic “user”.<!-- more -->[^1]

 It’s tough to connect with other people and we often fall into the trap of designing products for us and people like us.
 Jeffrey Zeldman characterizes the problem perfectly in [his recent post](http://www.zeldman.com/2014/12/28/unexamined-privilege-is-the-real-source-of-cruelty-in-facebooks-your-year-in-review/):